NathanHarrington/dotfiles/README.md

 ### ThinkPad X1 Carbon unattended power-outage recovery

 Goal: leave the laptop plugged in with the battery installed.
-If utility power fails, the machine runs on battery, locks/blanks after 5 minutes, hibernates after 10 minutes, then boots again when AC power returns.
-Because the disk is LUKS encrypted, it will stop at early remote unlock; unlock from another machine on the LAN, then the hibernated system image resumes and normal services such as Tailscale come back.
+The desktop locks/blanks after 5 minutes of idle time.
+If utility power fails, the machine runs on battery, hibernates after 10 minutes, then boots again when AC power returns.
+Because the disk is
+LUKS encrypted, it will stop at early remote unlock; unlock from another machine on the LAN, then the hibernated system image resumes and normal services such as Tailscale come back.